-Professional indemnity insurance is one of many types of cover that is crucial for UK business service providers.
-So how does the insurance protect a business, what companies might need it and when, and what should be considered to ensure levels of cover are right?
+Professional Indemnity insurance is one of many types of cover that is crucial for UK small business service providers.
+How does the insurance protect your business, what companies might need it and when, and what should be considered to ensure your levels of cover are right?

 This type of cover protects you against a series of factors concerning the business services you provide to your clients.
 This includes:

 - Legal costs and expenses incurred during a claim

 - Damages or compensation costs that might be awarded if you’re alleged to have given inadequate advice

 - Services or produced work that has caused your client to lose money

 Depending on your business, there are many times when you might need Professional Indemnity insurance.
 Some examples include situations involving:

 Error – such as including factually incorrect information in a project you’ve done for a client

 Negligence – such as client work you’ve carried out that hasn’t met the specified requirements, causing them to lose money or suffer an injury